scalev-id/docs/src/auth.md

 Scalev API uses the OAuth 2.0 Authorization Code flow, which provides a secure way for your application to obtain permission to access resources on behalf of a user.
 The flow consists of these key steps:

+0. Verifying your business
 1. Registering your application with Scalev
 2. Redirecting users to Scalev's authorization page
+3. Users authorizing your application
-3. Receiving an authorization code
+4. Receiving an authorization code
-4. Exchanging the code for access and refresh tokens
+5. Exchanging the code for access and refresh tokens
-5. Using the access token to make API requests
+6. Using the access token to make API requests
-6. Refreshing the access token when it expires
+7. Refreshing the access token when it expires

+## Step 0: Verify Your Business

+To start using the Scalev API, you must first verify your business as a prerequisite before your application can access the necessary resources and perform actions on behalf of users.
+This is to ensure that each application is associated with a verified legal business entity, which helps maintain the integrity and security of the platform.
+To verify your business, go to [**Settings > Business**](https://app.scalev.id/setting/business) in your Scalev account and follow the instructions provided there.

 ## Step 1: Register Your Application